-Faculty Honors is awarded to NHS students who are earning their first bachelor's degree and ranked in the top 10% of their respective program.
+Faculty Honors are awarded to SNHS students who are earning their first bachelor's degree and ranked in the top 10% of their respective program.
 Students must earn a minimum of 43 graded credits to be reviewed for Faculty Honors.

-The GPAs for faculty honors are determined each year for the following year (Autumn through Summer) by the UW Bothell Registrar's Office, based on statistics for the current year.
+The GPAs for Faculty Honors are determined each year for the following year (Autumn through Summer) by the UW Bothell Registrar's Office, based on statistics for the current year.
 The GPA cutoffs may be different for each of the degree programs.
-For further details and the GPA cutoffs, visit the Faculty Honors page of the Registrar.
+For further details and the GPA cutoffs, visit the Registrar's Faculty Honors webpage.

 Baccalaureate honors (Summa Cum Laude, Magna Cum Laude, Cum Laude) are awarded upon graduation to undergraduates earning their first bachelor's degree with at least 90 UW credits, of which at least 60 are numerically graded.
 Distance Learning courses (those that include the DL prefix) are included in the UW cumulative GPA and therefore count toward baccalaureate honors.